iovation/deviceprint-SDK-Android/README.md

 1 In Android Studio, select File | Open or click **Open Existing Android Studio Project** from the quick-start screen.

-2. From the directory where you unzipped fraudforce-lib-release-4.3.0.zip, open the **android-studio-sample-app** directory.
+2. From the directory where you unzipped fraudforce-lib-release-4.3.1.zip or cloned the repo, open the **android-studio-sample-app** directory.

 3. In the project navigation view, open `src/main/java/com/iovation/mobile/android/sample/MainActivity.java`